Control the birthrate of unwanted animals

 - Neighborhoods where the city is receiving a significant volume of stray calls

 Through this analysis, we are able to determine which ZIP codes are most in need of spay/neuter.
-This enables us to evaluate our Targeted ZIP Codes eligible for free surgeries and adjust each year.
+This enables us to evaluate our Targeted ZIP Codes eligible for subsidized surgeries and adjust each year.